Tyrn/wei/the-insider-en.typ

 promised me  to  classify  it as  industrial  zoning.
 I started to build  a garbage processing  plant.
 Now,  thanks  to the complaint you filed  to the sovereign, it is classified as business zoning.
-If I want to keep this land, I have to pay the difference in price - two hundred million.
+If I want to keep this land, I have to pay the difference in price---two hundred million.
 If I don't want to pay the difference, I can get my money back and the land will be resold."

      "What's my part here?"